This group is open to all SCV-CAMFT members who identify as LGBTQIA+.

-This group is free of charge for SCV-CAMFT members, and open to non-members, who can attend 2 meetings before joining the chapter.
-This group typically meets the first Monday of each month from 5-6 pm.
-We meet online.
+This group typically meets the first Monday of each month from 5:00 - 6:30 PM.
+We meet online, and might meet in person sometimes.
 Links will be provided when you register.
 For questions, send an email to mail@scv-camft.org.

 Liliana Ramos, LMFT enjoys working with adults, couples, and children.
 She works with trauma, anxiety, and relationships and is certified in trauma, Developmental Model Level 2, and Gottman Level 2, as well as sexual issues that may appear to be a challenge.
 She uses a combination of play therapy and CBT with children.
 Liliana has been successful in assisting clients with their struggles.
 As a military veteran and immigrant, she has insight into the complexities of their experiences.